adejam/jamlyb/README.md

-# JAMLIB
+# JAMLYB

-> Jamlib is a library application for storing information on books .
+> Jamlyb is a library application for storing information on books .

 ![screenshot](./app_screenshot.png)